JoseBalado/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Type the content you want for your blog
 ---